apache/petri/content/pages/faq.md

 If you are:

 * An established, diverse community that already releases quickly; or
-* A project with a single ”leader” that seeks to grow to a community-driven development model; or
+* A project with a single “leader” that seeks to grow to a community-driven development model; or
 * A company that has an Open Source project with other vendors and wants to expand and diversify its community...